lanagarmire/SSrGE/README.md

 ```

-## Rank genes using eeSNVs and parse SNV ids
+## Ranking genes using eeSNVs and providing SNV ids

 In order to rank genes with eeSNVs, the SSrGE instance must be instantiated with SNV ids and gene ids list.